ohsusannamarie/bookmarklet-os/README.md

 The Bookmarklet Command Center is a **single-file browser app** that turns your bookmarklet collection into an actual system.
 It helps you:

-- Search 475 bookmarklets instantly (fuzzy search across names, tags, and descriptions)
+- Search 475 bookmarklets instantly (fuzzy search, regex, or natural language)
 - Filter by **category**, **intent**, **complexity**, and **where it works**
 - Save favorites ⭐ and pin your active tools 📌
 - Track recents and most-used so your workflow surfaces itself